egladman/herodotus/README.md

 # herodotus
-An IRC bot written in node.JS that logs a channel's activity and saves it to JSON
+An IRC bot written in node.JS that logs a channel's activity and saves it to [JSON](http://json.org/) or [JSON Lines](http://jsonlines.org/)

 ### Getting started